jsebrech/contact-picker-service-nodejs/README.md

 * Obtain the client id and client secret by creating a contract on the mprofiel service on [api-store-o.antwerpen.be](https://api-store-o.antwerpen.be).

-* Create a service account with read permissions on the mprofiel service.
+* Create a service account with the correct permissions: request permissions in the User [Management Engine](https://um.antwerpen.be/) (application Digipolis --> MPROFIEL).

 (Remove the -o extension in the URL's to use the production api.)